peterjobes/jekyll-now/_posts/2020-05-15-fitness-negativity-grind.md

 Unless you’re a professional, your livelihood doesn’t depend on it and even if you are — there’s a lot of life beyond the glory days.

-Running’s a great servant but a poor master.
+Like many things in life: running’s a great servant but a poor master.

 ## Putting it into action

-Yesterday I took a half day off work and decided, at the last minute, to up my long run to twenty miles again.
+On Friday I took a half day off work and decided, at the last minute, to up my long run to twenty miles again.
 As I toiled in a hilly section of forest my internal monologue started in earnest; _“this is hard going, pal, why not cut it short?
 If this wee hill is making you tired forget those long days in the mountains.
 Your best is behind you.”_

 And so I kept going.
 I didn’t try and prove myself wrong by a sudden, Emil Zapotek style, burst of pace.
 I grafted onwards.
+It was hard work, and the only answer was to be stubborn.
 As I came out of the forest I was greeted by a view so wonderful I was amazed not to stumble over a legion of landscape painters clogging the path.

 I smiled, my composure returned, and I started to see and find the joy in the moment.
 It changed the feel of the whole run.